Baba Rabba

-The son of the Samaritan High Priest Nethanel III, Baba Rabba was probably born in Kiryat Hagga, modern-day Hajjah, West Bank.
+The son of High Priest Nethanel III, Baba Rabba was probably born in Kiryat Hagga, now Hajjah, Palestine in the West Bank.
 Little is known about his life.
-According to later Samaritan works, he was a religious reformer and together with the scholar Marqah helped codify Samaritan liturgy and worship.
-He appears to have had connections with the Roman authorities, and may have exercised some temporal authority over the Samaritan community, which appears to have been relatively autonomous during this period.
+According to later Samaritan works, he was a religious reformer, and with the scholar Marqah, he helped codify Samaritan liturgy and worship.
+He appears to have connections with the Roman authorities.
+He may have exercised some temporal jurisdiction over the Samaritan community, which seems relatively autonomous during this period.
 One chronicle places his death at 362 in Constantinople.
-Baba is also remembered for his actions against Roman (Byzantine) sanctions on the Samaritan community, such as resisting the ban on circumcision imposed on the Samaritans, re-opening and building brand new synagogues throughout Samaria, and administering the country in the midst of its rebellion against the Romans.
+Baba is also remembered for his actions against Byzantine sanctions on the Samaritan community, such as resisting the ban on circumcision imposed on the Samaritans, reopening and building brand new synagogues throughout Samaria, and administering the country amid its rebellion against the Romans.
 Per Samaritan chronology, he lived in the "eighth period".

 The Samaritan Rebellion

 In the early common era, Byzantine rule in Palestine experienced periods of religious fanaticism.
 Both Jews and Samaritans faced severe persecution.
 The Jews had revolted against Rome multiple times in the first and second centuries CE, but the especially crushing defeat of the Bar Kokhba revolt in 135 CE proved to be the final stand for Jewish independence, and worsened the already growing Jewish diaspora which would last an additional 2000 years.
 In comparison, subsequent revolts were minimal, such as the Jewish revolt against Constantius Gallus in 351, which, while thousands-strong, lasted only a year before being decisively crushed by the Romans.

 Samaritans were generally ambivalent to Jews, and historically their relationship with their sister Israelites was rough, and occasionally hostile.
-Uneager to join the various revolts, they were therefore spared the Romans' wrath, and following the successive defeats of the Jewish rebellions and the progressive extinction of Jews in Palestine, a vacuum opened in the land that the Samaritans, as well as Ghassanid Arabs, were happy to fill.
+Uneager to join the various revolts, they were therefore spared of the Romans' wrath, and following the successive defeats of the Jewish rebellions and the progressive extinction of Jews in Palestine, a vacuum opened in the land that the Samaritans, as well as Ghassanid Arabs, were happy to fill.
 This began a golden age for the Samaritans, who enjoyed limited autonomy from the Roman government.

 In the fourth century CE, Baba Rabba, as the son of the high priest, succeeded his father upon the latter's death and became the de facto leader of the Samaritan community.
 He divided Samarian lands into districts, which he then awarded to aristocratic families, executed several reforms, installed state institutions, and codified much of the liturgy Samaritans continue to use today.
 He also organized the first Samaritan revolt, which began with the expulsion of the tax collectors.

 Micha Yosef Berdychevsky tells the story of the beginning of the rebellion that ended successfully:And Nathaniel shall have three sons, the name of the firstborn is Baba, and he is Baba Rabba, the second name is Akbon, and the third name is Phinehas.
 And it came to pass, when they saw the affliction of their tribes, and the plagues that were smitten from within and without, that the spirit of the LORD was upon them, and they envied his jealousy.